platehub/platehub.github.io/docs/content-fields.md

 ## Name and ID

 Content fields have a `name` and an `id`.
 The name is used as the label above the field in the edit screens.
 The id is the key that is used as an attribute to call on the object variable in the theme files.
 In the example of the 'Colored Button' [content type](/docs/content-types), you could add a field for the background color of the button.

 <img src="/assets/img/content-fields-name-id-1.png">

 In the user's edit screen for a colored button it would say 'Background color of the button' above the field.
-In the theme file (`colored_buttons/_colored_button.plate`) you would use `colored_button.bg_color` to call the contents of the field.
-In this case, `colored_button` being the object with the 'Colored button' [content type](/docs/content-types), and `bg_color` being the field id and attribute name for colored_button.
+In the [theme file](/docs/theme-files) (`colored_buttons/_colored_button.plate`) you would use `colored_button.bg_color` to call the contents of the field on the [object](/docs/templating-reference/objects).
+In this case, `colored_button` being the object with the 'Colored button' [content type](/docs/content-types), and `bg_color` being the field id and attribute name for the colored_button object.
+Read the documentation on [objects](/docs/templating-reference/objects) for more on how to call the attributes inside the theme files.

 ## Content Field kinds